br0v/ansible-galaxy-fortios-sphinxdoc/fortios_monitor_fact.rst

    - Not all parameters are required for a slector.

-   - This module is exclusivly for FortiOS monitor API.
+   - This module is exclusively for FortiOS monitor API.

    - The result of API request is stored in ``results``.